 Moderator Analyses

 Due to the extremely small number of effect sizes, it was not possible to analyze all moderators.
-The table 5 summarizes the various moderator data.
+Table 5 summarizes the moderator data.

-In particular, only one moderator is significant, the effect of time (β = 0.01, p = .01) however, the β estimator is small and indicates that each minute spent in the creativity session increases the relationship between personal factors and creative outcomes by r = .01.
+In particular, only one moderator is significant, the effect of time (β = 0.01, p = .01).
+However, the β estimator is small and indicates that each minute spent in the creativity session increases the relationship between personal factors and creative outcomes by r = .01.
 Additionally, the residual heterogeneity test is significant, indicating that other uncaptured moderators are at work (Q = 382.19, p < .001).

 Table 5